Escoria settings

 The version of your game.
 This setting is important for savegame management between your game versions.

-The ESC script that Escoria will run immediately when you start the game.
+The ASHES script that Escoria will run immediately when you start the game.

 (unused) Defines whether Godot will force quit the game on a closing attempt.

-Array of paths containing the ESC scripting language commands.
-If you need to define one or more custom ESC commands, you must put their implementations in a folder of your project and append this path to this array.
+Array of paths containing the ASHES scripting language commands.
+If you need to define one or more custom ASHES commands, you must put their implementations in a folder of your project and append this path to this array.

 Game base text language’s ICU code